rednafi/rednafi.com/content/go/retry_function.md

     signature.
 So you have to create a thin wrapper function to adapt the signatures.
 This wrapper function is necessary to make the process somewhat type-safe.

--   With reflection, `Retry` can call functions with varied argument types since it works with empty interfaces.
-The generic version needs the argument types to match.
-So there may be cases where you have to do more work to adapt the arguments.

 Here's how you'd use the generic `Retry` function:

 ```go